 Actions extend the classic flow of analytics by allowing the user to leap to another report or dashboard based on a contextual click from a source report or dashboard.
 In this way, a user can go from one report and leap to a second report: that is both exposed based on the original data element selected and also configured based on the contextual data from the original source.
 For more on actions in Discover, click here.

-Conversations extend the classic flow of analytics by allowing the user to add or reply to discussion threads built around specific data points, elements and entire visuals contextually through a click on a report or dashboard.
+Workflows extend the classic flow of analytics by allowing the user to add or reply to workflow threads built around specific data points, elements and entire visuals contextually through a click on a report or dashboard.
+The workflows can be based on custom templates or based on the built-in conversation tool.
 The conversation tools extend the process of analyzing data into a collaborative exercise with one or more other users often turning standard descriptive reporting content into actionable analytical content.
-For more on conversations click here.
+For more on workflows and conversations click here.

 Alerts extend the classic flow by allowing users to attach an event to data points in reports and dashboards that are automatically scheduled to check data in queries and notify (or alert) the user if the data changes (or not).
 Alerts extend the basic flow by offering a pro-active approach to informing the user of critical changes in the underlying values in a data set without the user needing to manually check the data.
 For more on alerts click here.